Australia: New taxes to force tech giants to pay for news – DW – 12/12/2024

 "The real objective is not to raise revenue — we hope not to raise any revenue.
 The real objective is to incentivize agreement-making between platforms and news media businesses in Australia," Stephen Jones said.

 Jones said Google, ByteDance by way of TikTok, and Meta's Facebook, Instagram, Threads and WhatsApp all fall under the scope of the charges.
-But X, formerly known as Twitter, would not fall under this category.
+But X, formerly known as Twitter, does not fall under the code.

 The tech companies can avoid this tax by entering deals with Australian media.